No doubt about it boys and robots are a great mix. So I thought . . . this calls for a Homeschool Unit Study on Robots!

 Older boys might enjoy building a omnidirectional holonomic LEGO robot.
 This takes some specialty pieces and a bit of know-how but there are detailed directions and it looks like a super project.

 If your boy is a hands-on learning/kinestetic learner and you want to go all out you can just get the LEGO Mindstorms EV3 along with this book and be done with it.
 Hours and hours of fun robot learning will be ahead for both of you.
-I’m secretly hoping my son ends up wanting one so I can play with it too
+(I’m secretly hoping my son ends up wanting one so I can play with it too

-See BrainPowerBoy’s other resource guides as well.
+See BrainPowerBoy’s other Homeschool Unit Study topics as well.